intuiface/intuiface-cdk/libs/tools/schematics/interface-asset-schematics/README.md

 After installation done, please restart VSCode if you want the code analyzer running.
 You can use the command `npm run lint` if you want to run the code analyzer manually.
 We provide automatic linting (code analyzing) in VSCode through the `settings.json` file in the `.vscode` folder.

-Develop your interface asset using the squeleton or read the documentation of [@intuiface/core](https://github.com/intuiface/intuiface-cdk/blob/master/libs/core/README.md)
+Develop your interface asset using the squeleton or read the documentation of [Intuiface Core](https://github.com/intuiface/intuiface-cdk/blob/master/libs/core/README.md)

 Then run `npm run build` to build in production or `npm run build:debug` to be able to debug your interface asset.